On the conformal walk dimension: Quasisymmetric uniformization for symmetric diffusions: Further remarks and open problems

-We collect some open questions that are related to our work. \begin{problem} Does $d_{cw}<\infty$ characterize the elliptic Harnack inequality for symmetric jump process? \end{problem} It is not clear if the equivalence between (a) and (b) in Theorem \ref{t:ehichar} extends to jump processes.
-Despite the progress made in the diffusion case, the characterization and stability of the elliptic Harnack inequality is still open for jump processes. \begin{problem} Is the conformal walk dimension attained for the Brownian motion on the standard two-dimensional Sierpi\'{n}ski carpet? \end{problem} By Theorem \ref{t:attain-harmonic-func-GSC}, if the conformal walk dimension is attained then there exists a non-constant function $h$ harmonic on the complement of $V_{0}=\partial[0,1]^{2}$ such that the energy measure $\Gamma(h,h)$ satisfies the volume doubling property with respect to the Euclidean metric.
-This motivates the following question as a first step towards Problem \ref{p:SCattainement}. \begin{problem} Is there a non-constant function $h$ harmonic on the complement of $V_{0}=\partial[0,1]^{2}$ on the standard two-dimensional Sierpi\'{n}ski carpet such that its energy measure $\Gam(h,h)$ satisfies the volume doubling property with respect to the Euclidean metric? \end{problem} Problem \ref{p:SCdoublingharmonic} appears very challenging since we do not know the answer to the following much simpler question. \begin{problem} Is there a function $h$ harmonic on the complement of $V_{0}=\partial[0,1]^{2}$ on the standard two-dimensional Sierpi\'{n}ski carpet such that its energy measure $\Gam(h,h)$ has full support? \end{problem} It is tempting to conjecture that the energy measure of every non-constant function harmonic on the complement of $V_{0}=\partial[0,1]^{2}$ on the standard two-dimensional Sierpi\'{n}ksi carpet has full support.
-This can be viewed as a unique continuation principle for harmonic functions on the Sierpi\'{n}ski carpet.
-These questions are open also for any generalized Sierpi\'{n}ski carpet.
-We also mention this question in a classical setting. \begin{problem} Characterize all the Gaussian admissible measures for the standard Brownian motion on $\bR^n,n \ge 2$ (see \eqref{e:gaussianadmissible} for definition). \end{problem}
+For Problems \ref{p:SCattainment}, \ref{p:SCdoublingharmonic} and \ref{p:SCenergyfullsupport} below, let $N,K,d,\measure,V_{0},(\mathcal{E},\mathcal{F}),\mathcal{H}_{0}$ be as introduced in Subsection \ref{ssec:attain-harmonic-func-GSCs} as pieces of the framework of the canonical self-similar Dirichlet form on an arbitrary generalized Sierpi\'{n}ski carpet $K$; in particular, recall that $\mathcal{H}_{0}$ has been defined in Definition \ref{d:harmonic-GSC} as $\mathcal{H}_{0}:=\{h\in\mathcal{F}\mid\textrm{$h$ is $\mathcal{E}$-harmonic on $K\setminus V_{0}=K\cap(0,1)^{N}$}\}$. \begin{problem} Is the conformal walk dimension attained for the canonical MMD space $(K,d,\measure,\mathcal{E},\mathcal{F})$ over the generalized Sierpi\'{n}ski carpet $K$? \end{problem} As a matter of fact, the authors have proved in a recent ongoing work that \emph{the conformal walk dimension is NOT attained for the two-dimensional standard Sierpi\'{n}ski carpet}.
+It is therefore likely that the answer to Problem \ref{p:SCattainment} would be negative also for a given generalized Sierpi\'{n}ski carpet.
+Note, however, that in view of Theorem \ref{t:attain-harmonic-func-GSC} the negative answer to Problem \ref{p:SCattainment} would mean only that the energy measure $\Gamma(h,h)$ of every $h\in\mathcal{H}_{0}\setminus\mathbb{R}\one_{K}$ would fail to satisfy $\Gamma(h,h)\in\mathcal{G}(K,d,\measure,\mathcal{E},\mathcal{F})$, which is a much stronger requirement than just \ref{VD} of $(K,d,\Gamma(h,h))$.
+In particular, the following problem remains non-trivial regardless of the actual answer to Problem \ref{p:SCattainment}. \begin{problem} Does there exist $h\in\mathcal{H}_{0}\setminus\mathbb{R}\one_{K}$ such that its energy measure $\Gamma(h,h)$ satisfies the volume doubling property with respect to the Euclidean metric $d$? \end{problem} Problem \ref{p:SCdoublingharmonic} appears very challenging since we do not know even the answer to the following much simpler question. \begin{problem} Does there exist $h\in\mathcal{H}_{0}\setminus\mathbb{R}\one_{K}$ such that its energy measure $\Gamma(h,h)$ has full support? \end{problem} It is tempting to conjecture that the energy measure $\Gamma(h,h)$ of every $h\in\mathcal{H}_{0}\setminus\mathbb{R}\one_{K}$ has full support.
+This can be viewed as a unique continuation principle for harmonic functions on a given generalized Sierpi\'{n}ski carpet.